Windsurf-Samples/cascade-customizations-catalog/README.md

 Use our interactive web interface to explore customizations.
 The web catalog provides:

+- **Modern UI**: Clean, professional design with Windsurf branding and excellent readability
 - **Search and Filter**: Find customizations by technology, category, or keywords
+- **Color-Coded Tags**: Automatic color generation for tags - every tag gets a unique, vibrant color
-- **Live Preview**: View rule and workflow content directly in the browser
+- **Live Preview**: View rule and workflow content directly in the browser with syntax highlighting
-- **Easy Download**: Download individual customizations with proper formatting
+- **Easy Download**: Download individual customizations with proper formatting for Windsurf
 - **Copy to Clipboard**: Quickly copy customization content for use in your projects
+- **Metadata Display**: See author, creation date, and modification date for each customization
+- **Submit New Customizations**: Built-in form to contribute new rules and workflows via GitHub PR

 ## Getting Started